 Effective Fall 2013, undergraduate students must earn, as a minimum, a 2.00 cumulative grade-point average (GPA) to continue at Appalachian in good academic standing.
 Failure to earn a minimum grade-point average of 2.0 will automatically place the student on academic probation during the fall or spring semester that follows.
 (Note: The cumulative grade-point average earned at Appalachian is computed ONLY on the basis of coursework taken at Appalachian; i.e., grades earned on coursework taken at other collegiate institutions or by correspondence are not computed in or allowed to affect the grade-point average at Appalachian, and therefore not used to determine academic standing.)

 The exception to the minimum GPA policy applies to some students earning a 0.0 GPA.
 Any undergraduate degree-seeking full-time student enrolled in her/his fi rst semester (fall or spring) at Appalachian State University will be academically suspended if she/he receives a GPA of 0.0 (including “I” incomplete grades) for that semester and must return under the forgiveness policy outlined below.
 Full-time students are defined for these purposes as students who are registered for 12 or more hours at the end of drop/add.
 A student may appeal this type of academic suspension in writing to the University Registrar prior to the subsequent term.
 A date for the appeal deadline will be set prior to each term.
 The University Registrar will convene an Appeals Board.
 The Board’s decision will be based on (1) the student’s letter of appeal which must include the reason for poor academic performance, (2) documentation of extenuating circumstances, and (3) a plan for improving academic performance.
 Student conduct records will be reviewed by the Board in making their decision.
 The Board’s decision is final.
-The appeal form is available online.
+The appeal form is available online on our forms page.

 A student whose cumulative GPA is below the required minimum is placed on academic probation.
 Each student is permitted two regular terms (fall, spring) of academic probation.
 If the student has used both probation terms and again fails to meet the required cumulative GPA, the student will be suspended from further enrollment during the fall and spring terms.
 The student may, however, attend summer school at Appalachian.
 Students who raise their cumulative GPA to the required minimum during the summer term(s) will be permitted to return in the regular sessions.